 Social Media Marketing

 This refers to the unpaid side of social media.
 Facebook, Instagram, Twitter, Pinterest, Snapchat, the list goes on.
 The one thing all these platforms share in common is that they’re designed to showcase an individual’s personality, or lifestyle.
-For an e-commerce business this a great way to build trust with your customers by highlighting your human side.
+For an e-commerce business this a great way to build trust and brand awareness with your customers by highlighting your human side.
 You don’t have to post selfies of the CEO, it just means scaling back on the advertising side of things.
-Instead, focus on familiarizing your audience with the business, and engaging followers with contests, replies, reposts and shoutouts.
+Instead, focus on familiarizing your target audience with the business, and engaging followers with contests, replies, reposts and shoutouts.

 Highlighting your company values through posts and engagement will prompt followers with similar values to feel a bond.
 Think of social media as tool to show your customers what you both have in common.